Types of Indoor Positioning Systems [Key Features of Indoor Navigation, Magnetic Positioning and Indoor Localization Technologies]| 3 min

-One of the primary reasons for incorporating an indoor navigation technology within a large facility is the flexibility it offers in efficient facility management.
+One of the primary reasons for incorporating this technology within a large facility is the flexibility it offers inefficient facility management.
 Once adopted, users can effortlessly locate, navigate and way find on their smart devices.

 An extension of these technologies makes Location Based Services (LBS) possible as well.

 So what are the key features of these three positioning technologies?
 What industries can they be adopted by to help manage the facility better?
 Which is the most cost-effective type?

 It has been eruditely mentioned in an article in 2013 that for this technology to be successful and arrive at a point where precision becomes the norm, a combination of technologies such as Wi-Fi, Bluetooth and Ultrawideband may be the answer.
 Towards the end of the article even leveraging benefit from Internet of Things (IoT) was mentioned, which as we know today, is a reality that has emerged faster than it was predicted.

 The table below lists these three terms against parameters used to identify them.
 With growing focus on the applicability of these technologies, as mentioned in this highly engaging feature, it is important to understand the fine differences between these three terms as well.